 Customer Relationship Management (CRM) Director Salary

-Customer Relationship Management Directors in the United States can expect to earn a very comfortable salary, with average salaries (in the ballpark of $102K) surpassing six figures annually.
-Geography and years of experience each impact pay for this group, with the former having the largest influence.
-Almost all enjoy medical while a fair number get dental coverage.
-Vision coverage is also available to a strong majority.
-Women Customer Relationship Management Directors who took the survey just slightly outnumber men.
-The majority of workers are highly satisfied with their job.
-Figures cited in this summary are based on replies to PayScale's salary questionnaire.
+Customer Relationship Management Directors in the United States can expect to earn a very comfortable salary, with average salaries (in the ballpark of $106K) surpassing six figures annually.
+Geographic location and career duration each impact pay for this group, with the former having the largest influence.
+Medical benefits are awarded to almost all, and a fair number earn dental coverage.
+Most Customer Relationship Management Directors report high levels of job satisfaction.
+Women make up a slight majority of Customer Relationship Management Directors (56 percent) survey respondents.

 |Total Pay (|

 XTotal Pay combines base annual salary or hourly wage, bonuses, profit sharing, tips, commissions, overtime pay and other forms of cash earnings, as applicable for this job.
 It does not include equity (stock) compensation, cash value of retirement benefits, or the value of other non-cash benefits (e.g. healthcare).)

 Job Description for Customer Relationship Management (CRM) Director